JTSDK/jtsdk64-tools/docs/setup/packagewsjtx.md

 ## Competed Package

-The output from a sucessful should should resemble the following:
+The output from a sucessful build should resemble the following:

 <figure>
   <img src="../images/6-Build-WSJTX-2.PNG" width=auto />